If the fine furnishings created by Studio Seitz look like they’ve been made with Swiss precision, that’s because they are.

 Co-founders Kevin Seitz and Rob van Wyen are inspired by a family heritage of craftsmanship from Switzerland dating back to 1795.

 “Kevin’s family members have been makers forever, with their own workshops,” van Wyen says.
 “And we’re both very interested in making stuff.”

 “My parents still have all the furniture they bought, and my grandparents too, and they’ve passed it all down,” Seitz says.

-Formerly with West Elm, van Wyen appreciates the value of quality, sustainable materials made with modern, tactile simplicity.
-“We’ve bought furniture in the past that was made with veneers that started to peel,” he says.
-“It was designer furniture that didn’t last long – so we limit our palette to materials that do last.”
+Formerly with West Elm, van Wyen appreciates the value of quality, sustainable materials made with a modern and tactile simplicity.
+“We’ve bought furniture in the past that was made with veneers that don’t last long and started to peel,” he says.
+“It was designer furniture that didn’t last long – so we limit our palette to materials that last.”